 The only symmetry of the Hamiltonian $H_1$ is ${\rm U}(1)$ symmetry generated by $Y$, which is the $y$-component of the total spin.
-Because of this symmetry, the Hilbert space can be split into different sectors labeled by the eigenvalue of $Y$.
+Because of this symmetry, the Hilbert space splits into different sectors labeled by the eigenvalues of $Y$.
 In the following, with a slight abuse of notation, we will denote the eigenvalue of $Y$ by the same symbol.

-The Hamiltonian $H_1$ is unlikely to be integrable since the perturbation term $H_\mathrm{pert}$ is nonintegrable for randomly chosen $\{c_j\}^L_{j=1}$.
-To confirm the lack of integrability of the Hamiltonian $H_1$, we calculate the distribution $P(s)$ of the energy level spacings in the ascending sorted eigenspectrum $\{E_i\}$, normalized by the mean level spacing $\Delta$, $s_i=(E_i-E_{i-1})/\Delta$.
-According to the random matrix theory, the level-spacing distribution obeys the Wigner-Dyson distribution
+The Hamiltonian $H_1$ is unlikely to be integrable since the perturbation term $H_\mathrm{pert}$ is nonintegrable for generic coefficients $\{c_j\}^L_{j=1}$.
+To confirm the lack of integrability of the Hamiltonian $H_1$, we calculate the distribution $P(s)$ of the normalized energy level spacings $s_i=(E_i-E_{i-1})/\Delta$, where $\{E_i\}$ is the set of energy eigenvalues sorted in ascending order and $\Delta$ denotes the mean level spacing.
+According to random matrix theory, the level-spacing distribution obeys the Wigner-Dyson distribution

 if the system is nonintegrable~\footnote{More precisely, the level-spacing distribution obeys $P_\mathrm{WD}(s)$ when the given system does not have time-reversal symmetry.
 When the system is nonintegrable and time-reversal invariant, its level spacing distribution obeys the Gaussian $\beta$ ensemble with $\beta=1$, i.e., $P(s) = \frac{\pi}{2}se^{-\frac{\pi}{4}s^2}$.}~\cite{bohigas1984characterization,kundu2023signatures}, and it obeys the Poisson distribution